fe-sak/track-it/README.md

 ### Why?

 To create a bigger react project, using a variety of libs.
-Also, I hope it can be useful for someone!
+Also, I hope it can be useful to someone!

 ## Functionalities